 In 1979 Abigail began training to be a photographer at Michigan State University, USA, finishing in Cambridge, UK.
 Her first job was a medical photographer in Addenbrooke’s Hospital, Cambridge.

 Her second job was a fine art photographer for the Fitzwilliam Museum in Cambridge, UK.
-One of her responsibilities there was to photograph the museum’s medieval European coinage for Professor Philip Grierson which was subsequently published in several volumes by Cambridge University Press.
-Abigail has also photographed the Queen of England and a Speaker of the House of Commons, The Right Hon The Baroness Betty Boothroyd.
+One of her responsibilities there was to photograph the museum’s medieval European coinage for Professor Philip Grierson who had the world’s greatest collection and the images were subsequently published in several volumes by Cambridge University Press.
+Abigail has also photographed the Queen during a private visit to the Equine Research Centre in Newmarket in 1981 and in the mid ’80’s, the only woman Speaker of the House of Commons, The Right Hon The Baroness Betty Boothroyd

 In 1993, the iconic poster company, ATHENA, commissioned Abigail to produce many images for greetings cards and posters which were sold worldwide and she also won several Kodak awards for her work.